telerik/winforms-docs/telerik-presentation-framework/touch-support.md

 # Touch Support

-The Telerik UI for WinForms suite provide full multi-touch support.
-All controls in the suite are exposing several events which grant the developer the ability to easily handle gestures on a touch input device.
-This functionality is currently supported under Windows7 and Windows8 Developer Preview Some of the controls in our suite have built-in functionality that responds to touch gestures.
-For example, you can use the Pan gesture to scroll through the RadGridView’s rows, group by a column or change the order of its columns.
+The Telerik UI for WinForms suite provides full multi-touch support.
+All controls in the suite are exposing several events which grant the developer the ability to easily handle gestures on a touch devices.
+This functionality is currently supported under Windows7 or newer.
+Some of the controls in our suite have built-in functionality that responds to touch gestures.
+For example, you can use the __Pan__ gesture to scroll through the RadGridView’s rows, group by a column or change the order of its columns.
 Similar functionality is available out-of-the-box for RadTreeView, RadListView, RadPropertyGrid, RadListControl, RadCarousel and RadCommandBar.
 Additionally, the developer can use the gesture events to implement his custom logic.

 ## Touch Events in RadControls

-To enable or disable a gesture,use the __EnableGesture__ and __DisableGesture__ functions passing a member of the GestureType enumerator:
+To enable or disable a gesture,use the __EnableGesture__ and __DisableGesture__ functions passing a member of the __GestureType__ enumerator.
+This method should be executed in the constructor of a new control:

 * All